Communers-Alex-Edgardo-Jeremy/communers-capstone/README.md

 # Pages
 Our website consists of the following pages:

-For You: This page features blog-style content that is personalized to the user based on their interests and browsing history.
+For You: This page features blog-style content that is personalized to the users based interests and browsing history.
 Discover: This page features all of our blog-style content and allows users to filter content based on their interests.
 Profile: This page features the user's information, including their posts, saved content, and chat history.
 Contributing